Glossary of Tree Terms

 In trees, a general term that related to the removal of branches from a tree.

-The principle conductive tissue that the products of Photosynthesis are transported around the plant
+The principle conductive tissue that the products of photosynthesis are transported around the plant by.

 The complete or partial removal of the crown of a young tree so as to encourage the development of numerous branches either for amenity or historically as fodder, repeated management is required cyclically to maintain the feature